Epstein-Barr virus infections of the nervous system

 • Mortality and long-term sequelae rates are high among adults and children with Gram-negative bacterial meningitis.

 "Gram-negative meningitis" is a term generally used to encompass those infections of the CSF and meninges due to bacteria such as Enterobacteriaceae and Pseudomonas aeruginosa occurring beyond the neonatal period, exclusive of Neisseria meningitis and Haemophilus influenzae, although some authors use the term to include all of the above.
-Occasional reports of Gram-negative bacillary meningitis date from as early as the 19th century, though case descriptions following abortions, genitourinary procedures, and spinal anesthesia began to appear with some frequency in the 1930s and 1940s.
+Occasional reports of Gram-negative bacillary meningitis date from as early as the 19th century.
+Case descriptions of Gram-negative meningitis following abortions, genitourinary procedures, and spinal anesthesia began to appear with some frequency in the 1930s and 1940s.
 An early literature review of 100 cases of Gram-negative meningitis found that most infections occurred in the neonatal period (05).
-The first large series of adults with Gram-negative meningitis was described in soldiers who suffered head injuries during World War II (38).
-Subsequent reports largely characterized Gram-negative meningitis as a nosocomial infection in adults who had undergone neurosurgical procedures (23; 41).
+The first large series of adults with Gram-negative meningitis was described in soldiers who suffered head injuries during World War II (41).
+Subsequent reports largely characterized Gram-negative meningitis as a nosocomial infection in adults who had undergone neurosurgical procedures (23; 45).

 Spontaneously arising Gram-negative meningitis more commonly occurs abruptly with a relatively fulminant course, whereas postneurosurgical infection is frequently more insidious with a protracted illness (06).
 Neurosurgical patients usually display headache, fever, and altered mentation that may be a normal postoperative consequence and otherwise self-limited or may herald an infectious meningitis.
 Elderly patients can lack many typical clinical features that would otherwise direct the clinician to suspect CNS infection.
 Regardless, clinical presentation may be variable over hours or days, and a high index of suspicion must be maintained.

-In 1 study, factors associated with 30-day mortality or neurologic deterioration in Gram-negative postneurosurgical meningitis were decreased level of consciousness, blood glucose level greater than 180 mg/dL, higher creatinine level, and cerebrospinal fluid glucose less than 50 mg/dL (44).
+In a study, factors associated with 30-day mortality or neurologic deterioration in Gram-negative postneurosurgical meningitis were decreased level of consciousness, blood glucose level greater than 180 mg/dL, higher creatinine level, and cerebrospinal fluid glucose less than 50 mg/dL (48).

 In patients with multidrug-resistant Gram-negative bacterial meningitis, a high body temperature, a low CSF glucose content, and an infection caused by meropenem resistant Acinetobacter baumannii were common reasons for failed treatment and poor prognosis (14).

-Meningitis caused by Gram-negative bacilli is uncommon except in newborn children, after head injury or neurosurgical procedures, and in patients with Gram-negative bacteremia.
+Meningitis caused by Gram-negative bacilli is most common in three settings: in newborn children, after head injury or neurosurgical procedures, and in patients with Gram-negative bacteremia.
 The specific organisms causing Gram-negative meningitides differ slightly in their frequency according to the type of patient.
 Beyond the first month of life, the most common causes include Klebsiella species (about 40%), E coli (15% to 30%), and Pseudomonas aeruginosa (10% to 12%).
 The frequency of nosocomial Gram-negative meningitis is also increasing.
 A retrospective survey from a developing country revealed that in patients 15 years or older with acute bacterial meningitis, among 180 episodes of acute bacterial meningitis in 161 cases, 59% of episodes were because of some nosocomial infection.
-Gram-negative bacilli were common pathogenic organisms in patients with nosocomial meningitis (32.1%) (31).
+Gram-negative bacilli were common pathogenic organisms in patients with nosocomial meningitis (32.1%) (34).
 Nosocomial meningitis is uncommon in younger children.
 Predisposing factors for nosocomial meningitis in children were previous treatment with broad-spectrum antibiotics, prematurity with low birthweight, and total parenteral nutrition.
-Neurosurgery was not found to be a significant risk factor for the development of nosocomial meningitis in children (39).
+Neurosurgery was not found to be a significant risk factor for the development of nosocomial meningitis in children (42).

-In spontaneously arising cases, E coli and P aeruginosa account for most infections, with fewer cases due to other Gram-negative species such as Serratia, Enterobacter, Proteus, and Klebsiella (41; 06; 16; 65).
-Anaerobic bacterial causes of meningitis are rare, except in cases following intraventricular rupture of a brain abscess, but may infrequently complicate chronic otitis media or sinusitis or follow neurosurgical procedures.
+In spontaneously arising cases, E coli and P aeruginosa account for most infections, with fewer cases due to other Gram-negative species such as Serratia, Enterobacter, Proteus, and Klebsiella (45; 06; 16; 70).
+Anaerobic bacterial causes of meningitis are rare, except in cases following intraventricular rupture of a brain abscess but may infrequently complicate chronic otitis media or sinusitis or follow neurosurgical procedures.
 Bacteroides fragilis is the most commonly identified anaerobic, Gram-negative organism (21).
-In 1 study, the characteristics of spontaneous aerobic Gram-negative bacillary meningitis were determined in 40 adults requiring admission to an intensive care unit.
+In a study, the characteristics of spontaneous aerobic Gram-negative bacillary meningitis were determined in 40 adults requiring admission to an intensive care unit.
 Eight infections were hospital-acquired, and most patients had predisposing factors, mainly chronic alcoholism and an immunocompromised status.
 Three immunosuppressed patients had disseminated strongyloidiasis.
 E coli (57%) and Klebsiella pneumoniae (17%) were the most frequent pathogens.
-Community acquired Gram-negative bacillary meningitis (frequently caused by Klebsiella pneumoniae) is seen in elderly persons and in those who are debilitated, immunosuppressed, or who have alcoholism or diabetes (40; 13).
+Community acquired Gram-negative bacillary meningitis (frequently caused by Klebsiella pneumoniae) is seen in elderly persons and in those who are debilitated, immunosuppressed, or who have alcoholism or diabetes (43; 13).
 HIV infection can also predispose spontaneous Gram-negative bacillary meningitis.
-In a cohort of 26 patients with Gram-negative bacillary meningitis, a predisposing condition was found in 24 patients (63).
+In a cohort of 26 patients with Gram-negative bacillary meningitis, a predisposing condition was found in 24 patients (68).
 Nineteen patients were HIV-infected and had a median CD4 count of 24/mm3.
 Chronic renal disease, diabetes mellitus, myeloma, and alcoholism were other underlying conditions.
 Common organisms were Escherichia coli, Klebsiella pneumoniae, and non-typhoidal Salmonella in HIV-positive patients and Klebsiella pneumoniae in the HIV-negative group.
-In many studies, among prevalent Gram negative organisms for hospital-acquired bacterial meningitis, Acinetobacter baumannii is emerging as an important causative agent (52; 14).
+In many studies, among prevalent Gram-negative organisms for hospital-acquired bacterial meningitis, Acinetobacter baumannii is emerging as an important causative agent (57; 14).

-Gram-negative meningitis in postneurosurgical patients has been reported most often due to Klebsiella pneumonia, Acinetobacter calcoaceticus var anitratus, E coli, and P aeruginosa (41; 09; 06; 30).
+Gram-negative meningitis in postneurosurgical patients has been reported most often due to Klebsiella pneumonia, Acinetobacter calcoaceticus var anitratus, E coli, and P aeruginosa (45; 09; 06; 33).
 Polymicrobial meningitis, though unusual, appears to be most commonly due to mixed Gram-negative infection.
 The causative pathogens of meningitis among patients in hospital settings vary according to the status of the immune system and underlying diseases.
 The most frequent bacteria causing meningitis in these persons are Gram-negative bacilli (Pseudomonas spp., Acinetobacter baumannii, Escherichia coli, and Klebsiella pneumoniae) and Gram-positive cocci (Staphylococcus aureus and coagulase-negative staphylococci) (04).
-A review of meningitis following endoscopic endonasal transsphenoidal surgery noted that 8 patients (out of 1450 patients) had meningitis.
-In 4 patients, CSF culture revealed Gram-negative bacteria (Klebsiella pneumoniae, Escherichia coli, Alcaligenes spp., and Haemophilus influenzae) (50).
+A review of meningitis following endoscopic endonasal transsphenoidal surgery noted that eight patients (of 1450 patients) had meningitis.
+In four patients, CSF culture revealed Gram-negative bacteria (Klebsiella pneumoniae, Escherichia coli, Alcaligenes spp., and Haemophilus influenzae) (50).
 A retrospective observational study was conducted in a tertiary care center in Northern India to evaluate 96 post-neurosurgery patients with CSF leaks managed with external ventricular drain or ventriculoperitoneal shunt (31).
 The study found that multidrug-resistant Gram-negative bacteria, particularly ESBL-producing Acinetobacter baumannii, were isolated in most cases of bacterial meningitis.

 Bacterial meningitis ensues when pathogenic virulence factors overcome host defense mechanisms.
 Unlike spontaneous pneumococcal or meningococcal meningitis, Gram-negative meningitis in adults is commonly a disease of the debilitated or postsurgical patient.
 Therefore, specific virulence factors of these bacteria may be less important in their neurotropic potential than the overall state of the host.
-Regardless, there are 2 likely routes of success for a Gram-negative bacillus to cause meningitis.
+Regardless, there are two likely routes by which a Gram-negative bacillus can cause meningitis.

 The first relies on a path similar to the most common bacterial causes of meningitis (S pneumoniae, H influenzae, Neisseria meningitidis, and E coli), whereby the pathogen must first colonize the host mucosal epithelium, invade, survive within the intravascular space before crossing the blood-brain barrier, and subsequently replicate within the CSF.
 Numerous potential factors such as urinary tract infection, nosocomial pneumonia, or skewed nasopharyngeal flora because of illness or prior antibiotic administration may allow the host to acquire Gram-negative bacteria on a mucosal or epithelial surface.
 Specific host defenses may include secretory IgA, mucosal ciliary activity, as well as the epithelial surface itself.
 However, some bacteria produce IgA proteases or ciliastatic factors, impairing these defenses, aiding in mucosal invasion and allowing for hematogenous spread.
 Deficiency in the C5 component of complement, a recessive autosomal defect, is frequently associated with recurrent infectious episodes including meningitis caused by Gram-negative microorganisms (18).